Max-Worboys/midi-controller/JOURNAL.md

 # June 2nd 19:00 to 21:00

-Designed housing for the PCB in Fusion 360.
+## Designed the 3d printed housing

 The main PCB sits 10 mm down from the top of the case and above the arduino which has a dedicated place at the back of the casing.